prog4biol/pfb2019/README.md

 This is our first look at variables and data types.
 Each data type will be discussed in more detail in subsequent sections.

-The first concept to consider is that python data types are either immutable (unchangeable) or not.
+The first concept to consider is that Python data types are either immutable (unchangeable) or not.
 Literal numbers, strings and tuples cannot be changed.
 Lists, dictionaries and sets can be changed.
 So can individual (scalar) variables.
 You can store data in memory by putting it in different kinds variables.
 You use the `=` sign to assign a value to a variable.

 #### Numbers and Strings